EnterpriseDB/barman/doc/barman-tutorial.en.md

 Transaction logs are streamed directly in the directory specified by the `streaming_wal_directory` configuration option and are then archived by the `archive-wal` command.

-> **Important:**
-> Currently, WAL streaming is only supported in Barman as an additional
-> method for continuous archiving of transaction logs.
-Future versions of
-> Barman will allow users of PostgreSQL 9.4 and above to rely exclusively
-> on WAL streaming (and abandon the standard `archive_command` method),
-> thanks to _replication slots_.
-> Following our incremental development approach, version 1.6.0 aims to
-> gradually introduce support of this feature in PostgreSQL Disaster Recovery
-> solutions based on Barman.
-At the same time, users' feedback and production
-> adoption will allow us to improve future versions and implement a
-> "streaming-only" method of WAL archiving that is based on
-> transparent management of replication slots in Barman.

 ##### Stopping a receive-wal process for a server